willys0/UNICORN-2020/docs/QuickStart.md

 Re-enable the services with

 > sudo systemctl enable roscore.service

 > sudo systemctl enable roslaunch.service

 > sudo systemctl enable sixad.service

 > sudo reboot

+#### Important info
+The wireless emergency stop needs to be powered on when you try to use the robot.
+If it is not powered and within range (it has a large range so line of sight should be sufficient) the robot will not move any of its motors.

 ### Software